azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 			function(x) as.numeric(as.character(x)))
 ```

-All other data manipulation activities below are copies of the above for specific race/ethnic/gender categories,
-so I will not elaborate further.
-I only needed to change data frame names, select appropriate rows & classes.
+All other data manipulation activities for the other race/ethnic groups similar to the one for the White group above, so I will not elaborate further.
+Just remember to change data frame names, select/assign appropriate rows & classes.

 I have obtained sub-tables for Black/African American as 'B1data', for Hispanic/Latino as 'L1data', & for Asian as 'A1data'.
 So, I will combine the four tables with the following code: